laurapease/building_MERN_app/README.md

 > If you inspect `package.json`, you will see that this is an alias for `react-scripts start`

-3. Navigate to `localhost:3000` to explore the application
+3. Navigate to `localhost:3000` to ensure the app is up and running.
+Take 5 minutes to familiarize yourself with the starter code.

+4.

 ## Application Dive (10 min / 0:45)